Who we are

 When faced with the option of continuing to invest in ocean production or moving operations onshore, the Refsnes family chose innovation.
-We at Columbi Salmon are now on the path to producing 15,000-20,000 tonnes of sustainable food by 2023-24, while contributing to job creation and a better quality of life in the communities in which we are present, wherever in the world they may be.
+We at Columbi Salmon are now on the path to producing 12,000- 15,000 tonnes of sustainable food from the second half of the 2020's, while contributing to job creation and a better quality of life in the communities in which we are present, wherever in the world they may be.

 Sustainable to the core